 Additional contaminants are regulated and are also routinely tested for, but are not present at detectable limits.
-Additional contaminants including Volatile Organic Compounds (VOCs), Synthetic Organic Chemicals (SOCs) and Inorganic Compounds (IOCs) were tested for in 2019 by the AWA and, except for Chlordane, Barium, Bromate, Chromium and Nickel, were not detected in the water system.
-During 2019, the FTWSA also sampled and tested water in its distribution system for presence of total coliform bacterial and no coliform bacteria were found to be present in any samples analyzed.
-Lead was tested for in the FTWSA distribution system in 2019 and was not detected in any samples collected.
-Asbestos was also tested for by the FTWSA in 2014 and was not detected.
+Additional contaminants including Volatile Organic Compounds (VOCs), Synthetic Organic Chemicals (SOCs) and Inorganic Compounds (IOCs) were tested for in 2022 by the AWA and, except for Barium, Bromate, Arsenic, Copper, Lead, Chromium, Nickel, and Thallium, were not detected in the water system.
+During 2022, the FTWSA also sampled and tested water in its distribution system for presence of total coliform bacteria, and no coliform bacteria were found to be present in any samples analyzed.